STTARR Logo Reseach and Innovation Cores Logo

 • Image-guided, flat-panel cone-beam CT radiation therapy units

-• Veterinary support through the Animal Resources Centre
+• Veterinary support through the Animal Resources Centre in close proximity to the ORs

 Icon image of atom